greenm01/ec4x/docs/ec4x_specs.md

 EL is not a specific reflection of scientific or technological advancement, although they are correlated.

-A House's GCP benefits from EL upgrades by 5% per level, for a maximum of 50% at EL10+.
+A House's GHP benefits from EL upgrades by 5% per level, for a maximum of 50% at EL10+.
 The economy is tied to entrepreneurial ambition and citizen education.

 The formula for ERP in XMR is:

 ```
-1 ERP = (10 + 0.015(GCP)) XMR
+1 ERP = (10 + 0.015(GHP)) XMR
 ```

-Example: to purchase 10 ERPs with a GCP of 500, the cost in XMR is:
+Example: to purchase 10 ERPs with a GHP of 500, the cost in XMR is:

 ```
 10 ERP = 10(10 + 0.015(500)) = 175 XMR